Artificial Intelligence is a quickly evolving technological advancement aimed to offer security and convenience.

 They use a complex set of algorithms to identify the typical spending habits for each user and then trigger an alert whenever suspicious behaviour is identified.
 It looks at every aspect of customer transactions - their frequency, when and where they’re from, even the type of devices they’re made on.

 The real-time nature of these systems allows a payment to be instantly blocked, preventing it from being processed until the customer can confirm its validity.
 And thanks to a process of ‘machine learning’, the more data the systems receive, the smarter they can become at differentiating between normal and suspicious.

 Is your business tech-ready?

 This kind of real-time monitoring is already being used by finance teams to protect the business from fraud.
 A digital expenses management system such as Webexpenses allows automatic policy checks to be made whenever a claim is made.

 It makes sure the claim falls within company policy limits, as well as any custom limits that have been set.
 When there’s a breach, the user can be notified via an on-screen notification; alerts can also be sent to the finance team.

 It allows expenses management to become active and preventative rather than a purely reactive process - identifying issues before they’re allowed to become resource sapping problems.

 With the development of AI, we will have the potential to push much further in this direction.
-By analyzing and interpreting expenses data, it would be able to sniff out suspicious-looking behaviours.
+By analysing and interpreting expenses data, it would be able to sniff out suspicious-looking behaviours.

 Where the risks are highest, actions could be taken to deal with any underlying problems and to ensure that compliance procedures are robust enough to cope with the threat.

-Find out how Webexpenses can help your business to take back control of employee expenses.
+Find out how Webexpenses can help your business to take back control of employee expenses here.